Chart Color Schemes

 Infrastructure

-Swanbourne has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Swanbourne has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects that could affect this region.
-Notable ones include Claremont on the Park Stage 2 (The Crescent), Swanbourne Station TOD, The Grove Residences, and 22 St Quentin Avenue Mixed-Use Development.
-The following list details those most likely to be relevant.
+AreaSearch identified ten projects likely affecting the region.
+Notable ones are Claremont on the Park Stage 2 (The Crescent), Swanbourne Station Transit-Oriented Development (TOD), The Grove Residences, and 22 St Quentin Avenue Mixed-Use Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.